jungtaekkim/bayeso/README.md

 $ pip install .
 ```
 in the bayeso root,\

-or if you would like to use development mode,
+or if you would like to use development mode, command

 ```shell
 $ pip install -r requirements.txt